-The environmental studies program at Western Michigan University is based upon a central concern for the long-term health and well-being of the planet and its inhabitants—sustainability in the broadest sense of the term—and a commitment to thoughtful and well-informed action well-designed to protect and promote that state of health and well being.
+The environmental and sustainability studies program at Western Michigan University is based upon a central concern for the long-term health and well-being of the planet and its inhabitants—sustainability in the broadest sense of the term—and a commitment to thoughtful and well-informed action well-designed to protect and promote that state of health and well-being.

 - Encourage students to develop appreciation for the many elements of planetary health and to devise creative solutions to environmental problems.